-Miami Lakes and West Palm Beach students must attempt the ARDMS Specialty Exam (AB or OB/GYN) - prior to externship clinical rotation SON 2834.
-Students must pass the ARDMS Specialty Exam (AB or OB/GYN) within 90 days of completing their final course to be considered a graduate of the program.

-Diagnostic Medical Sonography AAS and Certificate

-Register and take the ARRT(S) exam (Abdomen or OB/GYN) within 90 days of completing their final course to be considered a graduate of the program.
+- Miami Lakes and West Palm Beach students must attempt the ARDMS Specialty Exam (AB or OB/GYN) - prior to externship clinical rotation SON 2834.
+Students must pass the ARDMS Specialty Exam (AB or OB/GYN) to be considered a graduate of the program. - Diagnostic Medical Sonography AAS and Certificate - Register and take the ARRT(S) exam (Abdomen or OB/GYN) to be considered a graduate of the program.

-Professional Clinical Massage Therapy, Certificate and Diploma
+• Professional Clinical Massage Therapy, Certificate and Diploma